Ask AI

 • Inputs:

-You are tracking daily high temperatures and want to know the warmest day.
+• Scenario: You have a list of daily high temperatures for a month and want to know the warmest day.

 • Inputs:

-• Result: The action finds the highest temperature in the list, and the variable RESULT will contain 28.
+• Result: The application finds the maximum value in the list, and the variable HighestTemperature will hold 30.2.